 Hazard Tree Removal

-Heil Valley Ranch trail and road sections that experienced high/moderate severity require complete removal of burned trees to provide safe work areas and prepare for future safe public access.
-The following trails and roads will require clearing all trees approximately 60 feet on either side.
-Some work has and will be done by staff, while the bulk of the work will be contracted out as part of the larger aerial mulching work.
+Heil Valley Ranch trail and road sections that experienced high/moderate severity required complete removal of burned trees to provide safe work areas and prepare for future safe public access.
+The following trails and roads required clearing all trees approximately 60 feet on either side.

 - Wapiti Trail: 5,543 ft.